fuweijie/fuweijie.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a last-year Ph.D. student in School of Computer Science and Information at Hefei University of Technology.
+I am a last-year Ph.D. student in School of Computer Science and Information at Hefei University of Technology.
 I am working at the Lab of Multimedia Computing (LMC)  under the supervision of Prof. [Meng Wang](https://sites.google.com/view/meng-wang/home).
 Before being a Ph.D.
-Candidate, I received my B.S. degree in E.E. at Hefei University of Technology in 2015.
+Candidate, I received my B.S. degree in E.E. at Hefei University of Technology in 2015. <b>Currently, I am looking for industrial jobs in China.</b>

 # Research Interests
 Large-scale Machine Learning